swcarpentry/git-novice/instructors.md

 Version control might be the most important topic we teach, but Git is definitely the most complicated tool.
-However, GitHub presently dominates the open software repository landscape, so we have to help novices learn just enough Git to feel they can and should learn more on their own.
+However, GitHub presently dominates the open software repository landscape, so the time and effort required to teach fundamental Git is justified and worthwhile.

-There are many things we don't teach:

-- we don't teach branching, because despite being a powerful tool, it is an extra cognitive burden for novices.
-- we don't enter the details of Git internals, like hashes and commit objects.
+Because of this complexity, we don't teach novice learners about many interesting topics, such as branching, hashes, and commit objects.

 Instead to try convince them that version control is useful for researchers working in teams or not, because it is: